sashamensk/working-with-streams/README.md

 ## Task Description

 The task has five sections with small sub-tasks in the code files.
 This document contains a description only for some sub-tasks that require additional explanation.
-Each section has a list of questions for knowledge self-check.
+Each section has a list of questions that will allow you to self-check your knowledge.

 ### 1. Creating Readers and Writers

-Read the "Constructors" documentation pages for _StringReader_, _StringWriter_, _StreamReader_ and _StreamWriter_ classes, and implement the methods in [CreatingReaderWriters](WorkingWithStreams/CreatingReaderWriters.cs) class.
+Read the "Constructors" documentation pages for the _StringReader_, _StringWriter_, _StreamReader_, and _StreamWriter_ classes, and implement the methods in [CreatingReaderWriters](WorkingWithStreams/CreatingReaderWriters.cs) class.

 #### CreateStringWriterThatWritesCultureSpecificData